tremor-rs/tremor-www/src/pages/rfcs/0011-string-interpolation.md

 From a user perspective, string interpolation adds to the cognitive complexity as it introduces a new logical element and new escaping requirements.
 This can partially be mitigated with good integration in highlighting to ease the readability.

 Another drawback to consider is hidden performance cost.
-A string, intuitively, feels cheep, as it is a primitive datatype.
+A string, intuitively, feels cheep, as it is a basic datatype.
 By adding interpolation, strings become significantly more 'expensive' without being very explicit about it.

 The overlap with string::format introduces the situation where we have two mechanisms that to the most degree, solve the same problem.
-Giving users this choice makes it harder to write (and by that read) 'idiomatic' Tremor code.
+Giving users this choice makes it more complex to write (and by that read) 'idiomatic' Tremor code.

 The choice of syntax comes with different drawbacks.
 Using a single `{}` style will force additional escaping.
 A longer syntax, for example, one of the prefixed ones, will be more typing, but would resolve a lot of escaping needs as `*{` is going to be a lot less common then a single `{`.